By Mark Foley, Technology Editor ProductionHUB

 The common 114mm front diameter allows for quick lens changes as you don't have to swap out anti-reflection donuts or adapters to use the same matte box.
 The non-rotating front allows you to use optional clip-on matte boxes.
 There's also a "clickless" aperture ring for smooth iris pulls.

-Lastly, we got some really great feedback from Terry Cooke of Cooke Lens.
-Always insightful and an unabashed technologist Terry shared some thoughts on the lens business and maybe a little snippet of what we can expect at 2017 NAB.
+Lastly, we got some really great feedback from Les Zellan, Chairman and Owner of Cooke Lens.
+Always insightful and an unabashed technologist Les shared some thoughts on the lens business and maybe a little snippet of what we can expect at 2017 NAB.